-The Dickinson-Carlisle Scholarship is a four-year, full-tuition scholarship awarded annually to a Carlisle resident who wishes to pursue a useful education for the common good.
+The Dickinson-Cumberland County Scholarship is a four-year, full-tuition scholarship awarded annually to a Cumberland County, Pennsylvania, resident who wishes to pursue a world-class education right here in their home county.
 The successful candidate will demonstrate academic excellence, engagement in the community, a drive to confront important issues and a strong sense of integrity, selflessness and service.

-Candidates must be residents of Carlisle with a permanent Carlisle postal address at the time of the award, with the intention of entering college the following fall.
-Candidates do not need to be enrolled at Carlisle High School; they may attend other schools or be homeschooled.
+Candidates must be residents of Cumberland County with a permanent Cumberland County postal address at the time of the award, with the intention of entering college the following fall.
+Candidates do not need to be enrolled in any particular high school; they may attend any Cumberland County school or be homeschooled.
 Students with financial need will be favored in the scholarship selection process.
 Dependents of Dickinson employees eligible for tuition remission are exempt.
 Nominations will be invited from the local community, and candidates may also self-nominate.

-Applicants for the Dickinson-Carlisle Scholarship must apply using the Common Application and complete the application process by January 15.
-The application fee will be waived for Dickinson-Carlisle Scholarship applicants.
+Applicants for the Dickinson-Cumberland County Scholarship must apply using the Common Application and complete the application by the January 15 Regular Decision deadline.
+Students applying in Early Decision may find that their applications for admission are deferred to the Regular Decision round to align with scholarship selection, however, this will not impact the students' chances for admission.
+The application fee will be waived for Dickinson-Cumberland County Scholarship applicants.
 Additional requirements:

-- Response to the Dickinson-Carlisle essay prompt: Dickinson prepares engaged citizens and the leaders of tomorrow.
-What does “engaged citizenship” mean to you?
+- Response to the Dickinson-Cumberland County essay prompt: What does “engaged citizenship” mean to you?
 Please share a time when you have engaged in service or leadership in the community (school, church, local or other community).
-What contribution(s) do you believe you made, and why that was a valuable experience?
-How will you hope to continue to serve others during your college years at Dickinson?
+In what way would attending Dickinson allow you to continue to invest in your community?
 (500-750 words)

-The Dickinson-Carlisle Scholarship Committee will include the college president, vice president for enrollment management, one representative from the faculty or administration of Carlisle High School and two representatives of community-based organizations in Carlisle and/or Cumberland County.
+The Dickinson-Cumberland County Scholarship Committee will include the vice president for enrollment/dean of admissions, one member of the Dickinson faculty, one representative from the faculty or administration of a Cumberland County high school and two representatives of the community.

-The committee will select one awardee and three alternates.
-The awardee and alternates will be notified of their selection by late March.
-Response by the awardee to the Dickinson-Carlisle Scholarship offer will be due by May 1.
-Alternates will be notified as soon as the awardee has responded to the offer, no later than May 15.
+The committee will recommend to the president one awardee and one alternate.
+The awardee and alternate will be notified of their selection by mid-March.
+Response by the awardee to the Dickinson-Cumberland County Scholarship offer will be due by May 1.
+The alternate will be notified as soon as the awardee has responded to the offer, no later than May 15.

 Maintaining the Scholarship

-The Dickinson-Carlisle Scholarship is intended as a four-year scholarship.
+The Dickinson-Cumberland County Scholarship is intended as a four-year scholarship.
 The recipient will keep the scholarship by maintaining good academic standing (2.0 or better) over eight semesters of study.
 The award will apply to off-campus study in a Dickinson or Dickinson-affiliated program within those eight semesters of study.

-Please contact Carlisle's regional counselor, Angela Barone, with any questions.
+Please contact Cumberland County's regional counselor, Angela Fernandez Barone, with any questions.